 Drivers play a very critical role for us and it is going to be a partnership between autonomous technology and professional truck drivers for many years to come.– Charlie Jatt

 There is a huge opportunity for autonomous trucking to increase efficiencies in the supply chain, reduce blockages in the supply chain, reduce costs and prices in the supply chain.– Charlie Jatt

 With the driver shortage, growth of e-commerce, and a strained global supply chain, the opportunity for autonomous trucking is only growing.
 With this growing opportunity, Grayson asks Charlie what role market conditions play as Waymo moves further towards commercialization.

 They don’t necessarily play a big role in our strategic decision-making process because the time scale that we’re talking about bringing the Waymo Via technology to market, kind of sits above some of those year-over-year changes in market conditions.– Charlie Jatt

 While market conditions can be volatile, trends tend to gain traction and grow over years.
 One of those trends is ESG.
 ESG seemingly comes up in every conversation as companies are fully committed to the trend.
 One of those companies is J.B.
 Hunt, which has gone from pilot to a long-term commercial agreement with Waymo.

 Charlie pulls back the curtain and tells the story of how the partnership with J.B.
 Hunt evolved from a pilot to Waymo’s first fully autonomous customer through an alliance that consists of four main components.

 As Waymo Via scales, the company will not become a trucking company and operate its own fleet.
-Waymo will be commercialized as a Driver-as-a-Service model partly through partnerships with Daimler Trucks and Ryder.
+Waymo will be commercialized as a Driver-as-a-Service model partly through partnerships with Daimler Trucks, C.H.
+Robinson and Ryder.

 Wrapping up the conversation, Charlie shares his views on how he sees the autonomous trucking industry evolving over the next 10 years.